nttcslab/eval-audio-repr/README.md

 - Niizumi et al. (EUSIPCO 2022): *[D. Niizumi, D. Takeuchi, Y. Ohishi, N. Harada, and K. Kashino, "Composing General Audio Representation by Fusing Multilayer Features of a Pre-trained Model," in EUSIPCO, 2022](https://arxiv.org/abs/2205.08138).* 👉  [GitHub](https://github.com/nttcslab/composing-general-audio-repr)

 ## Update History

+### Dec 6, 2025 -- Minor improvements.
+- EVAR is now more portable and reusable in external experiments.
+The new environment variable `EVAR` will point to your local copy, and the EVAR code will locate local modules based on this variable.

+    EVAR=/your/copy/evar python ...

 ### June 5, 2025 -- Supported OPERA & MARBLE benchmarks.
 - You can expand models for [MARBLE music benchmark](https://github.com/a43992899/MARBLE-Benchmark) or [OPERA respiratory audio benchmark](https://github.com/evelyn0414/OPERA) by integrating EVAR. 👉  [plugin folder](https://github.com/nttcslab/eval-audio-repr/tree/main/plugin).